dyne/Zenroom/bindings/python3/README.md

 print(result.stdout)
 ```

-The same arguments and the same result are applied as the `zencode` call.
+The same arguments and the same result are applied as the `zencode_exec` call.

 ***
 ## 📋 Testing

-Tests are made wuth pytests, just run
+Tests are made with pytests, just run

 `python setup.py test`

+in (`zenroom_test.py`)[https://github.com/DECODEproject/Zenroom/blob/master/bindings/python3/zenroom/zenroom_test.py]
+file you'll find more usage examples of the wrapper

 ***
 ## 🌐 Links